Argentine peso collapses as primary suggests return to interventionist economics

 Macri, a scion of one of Argentina’s wealthiest families, came to power in 2015 on promises to kick-start Latin America’s third-largest economy via a liberalisation wave.

-But the promised recovery has not materialized and Argentina is in recession with inflation at over 55 per cent.
+But the promised recovery has not materialised and Argentina is in recession with inflation at more than 55 per cent.

 An acute financial crisis last year hit the peso and forced Macri to take the IMF loan in return for pledging to balance Argentina’s deficit.